Josh-Aj2/BrainRot-Uni/proposal.md

-# [Project Name]
+# RetroPlay: A Gateway to Classic Gaming

-Created by Ajene Christian and Joshua.
+Created by Ajene and Joshua

 ## 🚀 Mission statement

-Our application, [app name] is for [target audience].
-It allows users to [what it does and why audience would use it]
+Our application, RetroPlay is for users that love play retro games and want an easy to use website.
+It allows users to explore a list of 500,000+ retro games, create a profile, and save their favorite games.

 ## API & React Router

-This application will use the [name of API] API.
+This application will use the [ API here], which provides detailed data about games, platforms, and genres.
 Below are the documentation and specific endpoints we intend to use and the front-end pages that will use them.

-- Link to API documentation: [Link goes here]
+- Link to API documentation:
 - API endpoint #1
   - Description of endpoint
   - List of data values used by the endpoint